Library Lua Scripts

 },

--- If true, this region will never loop even if there is a user-defined
+-- "never-loop" => This region will never loop even if there is a

--- looping for the instrument.
+-- disable looping for the instrument.

 },